Dr. Monika Fratczak

 Current job title:

-Teaching Associate at the University of Sheffield (Sector: Higher Education / Academia)
+WRDTP ESRC Postdoctoral Fellow at the Manchester Metropolitan University (Sector: Higher Education / Academia)

 Give a brief overview of your current role and responsibilities: